DanTimson/CoursePaper2026/README.md

 ## Key findings

-- **Merge cost, all scales.** On the merge-cost axis, HNSW-Merger is 18–37× cheaper than Rebuild and the traversal merges (IGTM/CGTM/NGM) 2–13×, at every scale from 10⁴ to 10⁷ (`docs/figures/_scale/merge_strategies_grid.png`).
+- **Merge cost, all scales.** On the merge-cost axis, HNSW-Merger is 18–37× cheaper than a full rebuild and the traversal merges (IGTM/CGTM/NGM) 2–13×, at every scale from 10⁴ to 10⁷.
+The ordering — HNSW-Merger < IGTM < CGTM ≈ NGM < SIGM < Rebuild — is stable across four decades (`docs/figures/_scale/merge_strategies_grid.png`, `docs/figures/_scale/scale_trend.png`).
-- **Total construction cost erodes with N.** Counting the P-leaf build *plus* the merge, the merge advantage over Rebuild shrinks monotonically with scale — the partition saving is Θ(N log P) (constant per point) while the merge is Θ(N log N).
-Only HNSW-Merger stays ahead at 10M, at break-even.
-- **ef_construction is the decisive lever.** No merge beats Rebuild on total cost once ef_construction ≤ 64; the advantage exists only at the build-heavy ef_construction = 200.
+- **Reviewer's claim confirmed.** On the merge column the traversal merges beat SIGM (sequential insertion, «перестроение» in Ponomarenko's table) at every scale — the point the course review turned on.
-- **Iso-quality: λ is a clean dial.** HNSW-Merger's λ trades merge cost for search quality (d_s at matched recall) monotonically, with diminishing returns past λ = 4 (`docs/figures/bigann*/iso_quality_r95.png`).
+- **Iso-quality: λ is a clean dial.** HNSW-Merger's λ trades merge cost for search quality (d_s at matched recall) monotonically, with diminishing returns past λ = 4 — the basis for the default λ = 4 (`docs/figures/bigann*/iso_quality_r95.png`).
 - **Density is edge placement, not edge count.** At identical mean degree (~13.7), NGM searches ~15 % cheaper than IGTM/CGTM: its two-way full search places better-positioned edges.
 Merges never fragment connectivity.